Yue1Harriet1Huang/Yue1Harriet1Huang.github.io/_posts/2020-03-31-Best-Data-Pipelines.md

   - cannot be pyodbc + koala instead of jdbc
   - configure executor memory, configure master
   - What is a JDBC URI to use koalas.read_sql()
+  - When use Koalas, you don't need to construct your own sparksession?

 [Spark Dataframe Performance Benefits](https://www.data4v.com/spark-dataframe-performance-benefits/)